-The Canadian Environmental Protection Act, 1999 (CEPA 1999) permits the disposal at sea of Bulky Substances which are defined as “primarily composed of iron, steel, concrete or other similar matter that does not have a significant adverse effect, other than a physical effect, on the sea or the seabed”.
+The Canadian Environmental Protection Act, 1999 (CEPA) permits the disposal at sea of Bulky Substances which are defined as “primarily composed of iron, steel, concrete or other similar matter that does not have a significant adverse effect, other than a physical effect, on the sea or the seabed”.

-- be in locations at which the disposal at sea is the only practicable manner of disposal
+- be in locations at which disposal at sea is the only practicable manner of disposal

-- would not pose a serious obstacle to fishing or navigation after being disposed of
+- not pose a serious obstacle to other legitimate uses of the sea after being disposed.

 - Date Modified: